cainephung/cainephung/README.md

 ## What I’ve Been Working On

+### ASL Sign Language Learner
+An AI-powered desktop app that teaches American Sign Language using real-time webcam input and hand landmark detection.
+Built with Python, MediaPipe, and TensorFlow, it includes live gesture recognition, feedback, and a lesson mode for practicing both static and motion-based ASL letters.

 ### NEAT Car AI
 Built a self-driving car simulation using NEAT and sensors.
 The car learns to navigate a custom track through raycast input, steering output, and a distance-based fitness function.